woocommerce/woocommerce-colors/readme.txt

 == Upgrade Notice ==

-= 1.0.3 =
+= 1.0.4 =

-* Fixed the WooCommerce notices when install the WooCommerce Colors.
+* Added `!important` to ensure that always the styles will overwrite the css in any subject.